grahamhz/pane-switcher/readme.md

     config: '='
 };
 ```
 This is a basic AngularJS directive property.
 Basically, I'm setting up `control` and `config` in the pane-switcher's scope to be references to objects also contained in my controller.
 This is what allows me to attach methods to control, which my controller can call later.
-For more info about directives and this '=' syntax, see AngularJS's documentation.
+For more info about directives and this '=' syntax, see the [AngularJS documentation](https://angularjs.org/).

 > Note:
 > I'm also limiting the scope of the pane-switcher so that it can't access anything the controller doesn't want it to.
 Encapsulation, baby.